 Carhartt jackets are by far one of the most popular work jackets for people who work out in the elements.
 Heavy, durable and warm, Carhartt jackets provide plenty of comfort and protection in any weather.
 Carhartts are made out of a heavy cotton canvas material, often making them stiff until they are well broken in.
-You can make your new Carhartt jacket much more comfortable by softening it before use.
+Breaking in Carhartt jackets is easy when you soften them before use, resulting in a much more comfortable fit.
 It may take a bit of time to soften your jacket, but it is well worth the effort.

 Things You'll Need

-Place your Carhartt jacket in the washer by itself and set the washer to the smallest capacity setting.
+To start breaking in Carhartt jackets, start by closing all hooks, zippers and snaps on the jacket.
+Next, place the jacket in the washer by itself and set the washer to the smallest capacity setting.
 The material in your jacket can shrink, so turn your water settings to cold wash and cold rinse and allow your washing machine to fill up.

 Pour 1 cup of plain white vinegar into the water, and allow the machine to run until it gets to the agitation cycle.
 Let the agitator run, then stop the machine and allow the jacket to soak for a few hours.
 The vinegar will help soften up the fibers in the jacket without damaging the fire-resistant properties of the material.

-Restart the washer and allow it to complete the cycle.
+Restart the washer and allow it to complete the rinse cycle.
 Run an extra rinse cycle if you can smell any remaining traces of vinegar in the fabric.
-Do not add any detergent or fabric softener as this can alter the properties of the canvas in the jacket.
+Do not add any detergent, bleach or fabric softener as this can alter the properties of the canvas in the jacket.
+Following the rinse cycle, allow the water to drain and remove the jacket.
+Do not allow it to go through the spin cycle.

 Move your jacket to the dryer and turn it on a low heat fluff cycle.
 If you are concerned about your jacket shrinking even more, hang it in a well-ventilated area to dry.
 Allow it to dry completely before putting it on to prevent it from drying in an unusual shape.